Brazilian Jiu-Jitsu Saved my life!

 I laid there for a brief second, blinded by the concussion and blood of the blow.
 The ring in my ears was deafening.
 I didn’t know what my assailant’s next move was.
 I didn’t know if he was coming over to finish me off or if I had bullets whizzing by my head.

+Not waiting for my senses to return, I hit the gas and drove about 2 blocks honking my horn.
+I finally clipped another car and figured that I had someone’s attention.
 When I got out of my car, the guy (whose car I had struck) was already on the phone with the police.

+I started to lean on his car, but after watching the mass amount of blood pouring out of my head, decided that it was kind of rude to bleed all over this guy’s car.
 I kneeled down in the road, going over phone numbers and math problems and Jiu-Jitsu techniques in my mind.
 I figured I was either going to have brain damage or I was going to die.
 My mind was working alright.
 So, I hoped I was wrong about the dying part.

 When the ambulance got there they stripped me down on the freezing road and rushed me to the emergency room.
 I ended up getting 2 steel plates in my head to reconstruct my cheekbone.
 They were not able to get the bullet out.